Parent page: System Installation, Licensing & Management

-Alternatively, if you want to install all extensions, simply click the Install All control above a section.
+Alternatively, if you want to install all extensions, click the Install All control above a section.

-At the summary-level Purchased page, a progress bar will appear, showing progress of the download (getting the fileset for that extension from the source repository) and subsequent installation.
-You can click to install as many extensions as you like, they will simply be added to a queue, with up to four extensions being downloaded and installed at any given time.
-Should you need to cancel installation of an extension, simply click its associated cancel icon ().
+At the summary-level Purchased page, a progress bar will appear that shows progress of the download (getting the file set for that extension from the source repository) and subsequent installation.
+You can click to install as many extensions as you like; they will be added to a queue, with up to four extensions being downloaded and installed at any given time.
+Should you need to cancel installation of an extension, click its associated cancel icon ().

-Access the Updates page of the view to browse a listing of all extensions for which there is an update available - for all software elements of Altium NEXUS, including the core platform, System Extensions, and Software Extensions.
+Access the Updates page of the view to browse a listing of all extensions for which there is an update available for all software elements of Altium NEXUS, including Platform Updates, System Extensions, and Software Extensions.

-In the Updates page banner area, click the button to refresh the update and license information, or the button to configure Altium NEXUS’s installation and update notification settings.
+In the Updates page banner area, click to refresh the update and license information or the to configure Altium NEXUS’s installation and update notification settings.
 The latter opens the System - Installation page of the Preferences dialog, where you can configure how frequently Altium NEXUS will check for software updates and notify you.
-Note that an option is available to check for new updates each time Altium NEXUS is activated - the On Start-up setting in the Check Frequency drop down menu.
+Note that an option is available to check for new updates each time Altium NEXUS is activated.
+This is the On Start-up setting in the Check Frequency drop-down menu.

 An extension can be updated in one of two ways:

-At the summary-level Updates page, a progress bar will appear, showing progress of the download (getting the fileset for the later version of that extension from the source repository).
-As with installation, you can click to update as many extensions as you like, they will simply be added to a queue, with up to four extensions being downloaded at any given time.
-Should you need to cancel the update of an extension, simply click its associated cancel icon ().
+At the summary-level Updates page, a progress bar will appear that shows progress of the download (getting the file set for the later version of that extension from the source repository).
+As with installation, you can click to update as many extensions as you like.
+They will be added to a queue with up to four extensions being downloaded at any given time.
+Should you need to cancel the update of an extension, click its associated cancel icon ().

-Altium NEXUS - that is, the platform itself - can be updated directly from the Updates page of the Extensions & Updates view.
+Altium NEXUS, i.e. the platform itself, can be updated directly from the Updates page of the Extensions & Updates view.

 To download and install a software update listed under the main Updates tab: